savaslabs/savaslabs.github.io/_posts/2017-10-27-drupal-8-turns-2.md

 ### An answer to the Drupal 6 problem

 In addition to our experience, the usage data show many organizations did not plan sufficiently to upgrade from Drupal 6 to 7 or 8 upon Drupal 8's release.
-Recognizing that, a Drupal agency My Drop Wizard set up [long-term security support](https://www.mydropwizard.com/drupal-6-lts) for the many Drupal 6 sites that were not ready for upgrade to Drupal 8.
+Recognizing that, a Drupal agency My Drop Wizard set up [long-term security support](https://www.mydropwizard.com/drupal-6-lts) for the many Drupal 6 sites that were not ready to upgrade to Drupal 8.
 It's debatable whether or not this was a good thing for the community.
 People forced to change, often will change sooner than they would otherwise, but they may resent you for it.
-Conversely, the you'd be hard-pressed to find an MDW client who didn't experience anxiety relief when offered an inertia-compliant alternative.
+Conversely, you'd be hard-pressed to find an MDW client who didn't experience anxiety relief when offered an inertia-compliant alternative.

 Organizations that don't perceive opportunity in the value the new software provides will look at an upgrade strictly as an expense to avoid, likely citing topics we've covered here.